behu-kea/ITA24-2-sem/cs101/01-kotlin-intro.md

 ### Opgave 2 - Level 1

-Write variables to represent a rectangle:

-- Height of 8.5
-- Width of 5.5

-Create a function that computes the area and the perimeter of the rectangle and print the results

-### Opgave 3 - Level 1

 - Convert a string to uppercase
 - Get the character on index 3
 - Print the index of a character in the string